Gabriele-Cutrona/Gabriele-Cutrona/README.md

 My first laptop (which was not mine) had Windows 7 on it, which still feels like a very long time ago.
 I used it from time to time until it broke when I was 10/11

-Then I started using an old PC 🖥️.
+Then I started using an old PC.
 It had Windows 7, but I instantly upgraded to Windows 10, and then, when it came out in 2021, Windows 11.
 But Windows was slow, so it was at that time that I learned about **Linux** (akchtually, it's *GNU/Linux*).

 My first distro was Linux Mint, then I used a variety of distros and learned a lot about operating systems.